HenryMehta/hexia-blog/README.rst

 7. There are 3 URLs provided.

-   <a href="{% url 'blog:blog-detail' object.slug %}">Blog Detail</a> will provide the detail of a specific blog.
+        <a href="{% url 'blog:blog-detail' object.slug %}">Blog Detail</a>

+    provides the detail of a specific blog.
 Template: blog/blog_detail.html

    <a href="{% url 'blog:blog-list' %}">Blog List</a> will list all blogs.
    Template: blog/blog_list.html